shipyardapp/Shipyard-Documentation/docs/reference/url-structures.md

 ## Additional Notes

-1. Shipyard first checks to verify that the user visiting the page has access to the underlying content.
+1. Platform first checks to verify that the user visiting the page has access to the underlying content.
 If not, they will be redirected to the projects page.